Updated: Mar 3, 2022

 Monitor your credit report to ensure that there is no negative financial information, such as bankruptcy or collections on the account.

-This is typically one of the most important factors, around 35% in determining your score in many scoring models.
+Pay on time - This is typically one of the most important factors; around 35% in determining your score in many scoring models.
 Obviously, missed and late payments will bring your credit score down.